JosephJvB/Ping-Pond/README.md

 ### MVP:

+?
+Do I try to make this with Hapi and sockets ?

 1. Canvas webpage when you click a ripple appears in a random spot.
 2. That ripple expands, loses opacity, then disappears 🌀
 3. Then make actual water spew out of the users browser 💦